 In 1775 Washington decided to install an elaborately decorated plaster ceiling and add plaster ornaments above the fireplace.
 He hired an expert plasterer, identified simply as the “Stucco Man," who spent five months completing the hand-tooled ceiling.
 A renovation in 2001 uncovered some of his original pencil drawings on the ceiling laying out the design.

 19' 6" wide x 16' 9" long x 10' 9" high

 The study was also where Washington bathed, dressed, and kept his clothes.
 Each morning, he rose between 4 and 5 a.m. and went to the study, using the private staircase that led down from the bedchamber.
 According to the recollections of his step-grandson George Washington (Washy) Parke Custis, he lit his own fire and dressed himself.
-Washington used the quiet time to write letters or review reports until breakfast at 7 a.m., after which he usually rode out to his farms.
+Washington used this quiet time to write letters or review reports until breakfast at 7 a.m., after which he usually rode out to his farms.
 In the evening, unless he had a social obligation or lingered talking to visitors after dinner, he returned here to read or confer with his secretary until around 9 p.m., when he went to bed.

-In this room you will find a Fan Chair, similar to Washington's, which helped him to stay cool on hot summer's days, Washington's chair that he used as President, a portrait of Lawrence Washington, bookcases, a secretary, and other artifacts from Washington's life.
+In this room you will find a fan chair similar to Washington's, which helped him to stay cool on hot summer's days; Washington's chair that he used as President, a portrait of Lawrence Washington, bookcases, a secretary, and other artifacts from Washington's life.

 4' 9" wide x 6' 6" long x 10' 9" high